microsoftgraph/entra-powershell/module/Entra/docs/New-EntraMSInvitation.md

 ```

 ### -InviteRedirectUrl
-The URL to which the invited user is forwarded after accepting the invitation
+InviteRedirectUrl is the URL to which, the invited user is forwarded after accepting the invitation.

 ```yaml
 Type: String